Leadwerks/Documentation/CPP/CreateTile.md

 ## Remarks

+Rectangle tiles will be orientated around their top-left corner by default.

-The text alignment flags can be used to control the orientation of the text around the tile handle.
+For text files, the text alignment flags can be used to control the orientation of the text around the tile handle.
 The default orientation is top-left.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/textalignment.png?raw=true)